 Let’s admit it.
-We’re all itching to get out & about after months of near quarantine.
-As travel starts to open again, it’ll be important to keep health & safety in mind.
+We’re all itching to get out & about after the last two years.
+As travel starts to pick up, it’ll be important to keep health & safety in mind.
 So, we’ve put together some important steps to help you minimize risk, for yourself & others, while traveling.

 Choosing a Destination

-Some countries require proof of a negative COVID-19 test or a negative test upon on arrival.
-And, many have requirements once inside the country as well: mandatory 14-day quarantines, a quarantine plan, downloading an app, or wearing a tracking bracelet to ensure you follow the rules.
+As we start 2022, more & more countries are requiring vaccinations.
+And, some countries require proof of a negative COVID-19 test or a negative test upon on arrival.
+Many also have requirements once inside the country as well: mandatory 14-day quarantines, a quarantine plan, downloading an app, or wearing a tracking bracelet to ensure you follow the rules.

 Before choosing a destination, check the following websites for information on testing and quarantine requirements, current closings & travel restrictions within the country itself as well as airport & airline requirements.